noah-schroeder/reviewbook/docs/index.md

 -   People who are just learning about systematic review and meta-analysis methods.

--   People who understand meta-analysis, but I don’t really understand R.
+-   People who understand meta-analysis, but don’t really understand R.

 -   People who are used to using graphic user interface (GUI)-based programs for conducting meta-analysis, but want to switch to R.